Kingdom of Marwar: Rao Chandrasen

 After the death of Maldeo, according to his will, his third son Chandrasen Rathore was crowned the Rao.
 But is first and second son Ram and Udai started a war of succession for the throne.
 They were defeated by Chandrasen by 1563.
 After the war of succession, Chadrasen did not accept the suzerainty of Akbar and hence Mughal army invaded Jodhpur and occupied it because of which Chandrasen shifted his capital to Bhadrajun.

-While Chandrasen continued to defend his kingdom from the Mughal invasions, his neighbor Rana Pratap of Mewar was defeated in the Battle of Haldighati in 1576.
+While Chandrasen continued to defend his kingdom from the Mughal invasions, his neighbor Rana Pratap of Mewar fought a war with mughals in the Battle of Haldighati in 1576 which made a heavy loss to both the mewar and mughals.
 After the battle of Haldighati, Mughals turned their attention to Marwar and invaded in the same year.
 Chandrasen was dislodged from Bhadrajun and became a wanderer for the next 5 years with no capital, throne or shelter.
 He made several attempts to regain his kingdom, which included several raids on the imperial forces.
 Although his efforts went in vain and he died in 1581.